nickberezny/RehabRobot/README.md

 # RehabRobot
 Software for rehabilitation robot (v.
-2018)
+2019)

+Includes a real time robot controller and user interface.